 Oakham Castle is the finest example of Norman domestic architecture in the country and now boasts an array of new displays and activities for families and those interested in history.

 This is thanks to a £2millon investment from the Heritage Lottery Fund, which has enabled extensive restoration works to this ancient site.

 For more information about the restoration of Oakham Castle, please visit: oakhamcastle.wordpress.com

-The Great Hall is best known for its collection of commemorative Horseshoes donated by Peers of the Realm.
+The Great Hall is famous for its collection of enormous commemorative Horseshoes donated by Peers of the Realm.

 Oakham Castle is licensed for civil marriages.

 For updates, competitions and behind the scenes news you can now follow us on Facebook and Twitter.